Vocal Cord Nodules, Cysts, and Polyps

 ×

-Voice overuse -- such as talking too loudly or too much -- is frequently the cause of these growths, but they can also result from constant coughing, acid reflux, or allergies.
-If your profession demands you speak constantly and with a loud voice -- as with teachers, clergy, lawyers, and salespeople -- you are at greater risk for developing vocal cord nodules, cysts, or polyps.
-Singers are also at risk because of their high vocal demands.
+High voice use, talking too loudly, or talking too much is frequently the cause of these growths.
+If your profession demands you speak constantly and with a loud voice -- like teachers, clergy members, lawyers, and salespeople -- you are at greater risk for developing vocal cord nodules, cysts, or polyps.
+Singers are also at higher risk because of their vocal demands.
 Left untreated, the growths can lead to voice strain as your body attempts to compensate for your injury.

 Our Locations